 I spend my winters regularly exploring trails around the Canadian Rockies.
-I’ve learned that just because there’s a snowy trail, doesn’t mean it’s a snowshoe trail or that it’s appropriate for winter hiking.
-I enjoy cross-country skiing, snowshoeing, and fat biking – but rarely would I use the same trail for all three sports.
+I’ve learned that just because there’s a snowy trail doesn’t mean it’s a snowshoe trail or that it’s appropriate for winter hiking.
+I enjoy cross-country skiing, snowshoeing, and fat biking – but rarely would I use the same route for all three sports.

 Like the warmer months, each trail has its own set of guidelines and regulations on what you can and can’t do.
-Make sure to check those guidelines ahead of time to avoid any accidental faux pas.
+Check those guidelines ahead of time to avoid any accidental faux pas.

 Here are a few regulations to keep in mind for maintaining winter trail etiquette:

-- Always check to see if the trail you want to hike has an official opening date for winter hiking.
-Some trails cross through sensitive alpine meadows that can be damaged if used while wet.
+Always check if the trail you want to hike has an official opening date for winter hiking.
+Some routes cross through sensitive alpine meadows that can be damaged if used while wet.
 Wait until these areas have enough snow to cover the fragile vegetation.

-- Read the trail map or any signage at your chosen trailhead carefully when you arrive.
-Respect any closures, and know where you’re allowed to go hiking and snowshoeing.
-Some trails are designated for specific sports only and some trails are shared trails.
+Read the trail map or any signage at your chosen trailhead carefully when you arrive.
+Respect any closures, and know where you can go hiking and snowshoeing.
+Some trails are designated for specific sports only, and some are shared or multi-use trails.

-- If you’re planning on bringing pets with you, make sure they are allowed where you plan to hike.
-Most groomed trails do not allow dogs, and many parks will require them to be on a leash at all times.
+If you’re planning on bringing pets with you, make sure they are allowed where you plan to hike.
+Most groomed trails and some national parks do not allow dogs.
+Moreover, many parks will require dogs to be on a leash at all times.

-2. Avoid stepping on ski tracks in the snow
+2. Avoid Stepping on Tracks in the Snow

 Ski tracks on the trail can be human-made or machine-made.
 Either way, for proper winter trail etiquette, you’ll want to avoid stepping on these tracks when you’re winter hiking or snowshoeing.

 Similarly, you may notice that some winter trails will be groomed, meaning the snow has purposefully been packed on the trail.
-These types of trails are usually created for specific winter sports.
+These types of tracks are usually created for specific winter sports.

-Cross-country skiers use groomed trails with machine-set tracks, and many fat bike trails are groomed for easy riding.
-Snowshoes can cause indents on these groomed areas, thus resulting in safety issues and make the trail unusable for skiers and fat bikers.
-For example, if a skier coming down a steep hill accidentally catches an edge on a hole or frozen rut created by snowshoe crampons, the skier may fall and get seriously injured.
+Cross-country skiers use groomed trails with machine-set tracks, and many fat bikes use groomed trails for easy riding.
+Unfortunately, snowshoes can cause indents on these groomed areas, thus resulting in safety issues and making the route unusable for skiers and fat bikers.
+For example, the skier may fall and get seriously injured if they come down a steep hill and accidentally catch an edge on a hole or frozen rut created by snowshoe crampons.

-To avoid these hazards, snowshoers can snowshoe next to the ski tracks on shared trails (machine or human-made), use designated snowshoe trails, or make their own tracks on or off-trail in a fresh snowfall.
+To avoid these hazards, snowshoers can still have fun on the trail by snowshoeing next to the ski tracks on shared trails (machine or human-made), using designated snowshoe trails, or making their own tracks on or off-trail in fresh snowfall.

 Read More: Snowshoeing 101: Techniques for the Beginner